gatsbyjs/gatsby/docs/tutorial/part-four/index.md

 brought by source plugins.
 This pattern can handle all data sourcing and data transformation you might need when building a Gatsby site.

-## Create a list of our site's markdown files in `src/pages/index.js`
+## Create a list of our site's Markdown files in `src/pages/index.js`

-Let's now create a list of our markdown files on the front page.
+Let's now create a list of our Markdown files on the front page.
 Like many blogs, we want to end up with a list of links on the front page pointing to each blog post.
-With GraphQL we can _query_ for the current list of markdown blog posts so we won't need to maintain the list manually.
+With GraphQL we can _query_ for the current list of Markdown blog posts so we won't need to maintain the list manually.

 Like with the `src/pages/my-files.js` page, replace `src/pages/index.js` with